chef-boneyard/chef-web-docs-2016/includes_dsl_provider/includes_dsl_provider_method_converge_by.rst

 where the last example shows using a variable (``description``) as the ``"message"`` in the ``converge_by`` block.

-An example of the ``converge_by`` method being used in the `directory <https://github.com/opscode/chef/blob/master/lib/chef/provider/directory.rb>`_ provider, which is a core resource:
+An example of the ``converge_by`` method being used in the `directory <https://github.com/opscode/chef/blob/master/lib/chef/provider/directory.rb>`_ provider, which is a platform resource:

 .. code-block:: ruby